Praying in Tongues Benefits

 Paul explains, "The Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered" (Romans 8:26).

-An intercessory tongue is far from being a light, surface-level prayer.
+An intercessory tongue carries profound spiritual weight and depth.
 It can deeply resonate within your inner being.
 Its words can be accompanied by sighs, groans, and even tears, depending on the intensity of prayer.

 Your spirit might feel burdened and even grieve at times.
 It's not uncommon for burdens to arise while praying in the Holy Spirit, and specific individuals and circumstances to come to the forefront of your mind.